 Which are the main research priorities in electrophysiology?

 Important trials recently presented include SIMPLE, which shows that routine defibrillation testing is not necessary; however, it does not address the opposite question of which patients should have defibrillation tests.
 This is an important area that will need to be evaluated.
 We are still awaiting the outcome of CABANA, looking at the long-term efficacy of atrial fibrillation ablation versus antiarrhythmic drugs.
-We still need good evidence for efficacy of ablation in persistent atrial fibrillation.
-This is a controversial area where cost-effectiveness needs to be looked at and linked to outcome measures such as patient reported outcome measures (PROMS).
+We still need good evidence for the efficacy of ablation in persistent atrial fibrillation.
+This is a controversial area where cost-effectiveness needs to be looked at and linked to outcome measures such as patient-reported outcome measures (PROMS).

-You have a low infection and complication rate with implantation of cardiac devices.
+You have a low infection and complication rate with the implantation of cardiac devices.
 What advice can you give to physicians starting in this field?

 Your question almost answers itself!
 The problem is that we tend to look at device implantation as physicians rather than as surgeons.
 Without doubt, the main factor in reducing device related infection is a sound knowledge of surgical technique and treating device implantation as a surgical procedure rather than just another cath lab procedure.
 Emphasising the importance of ensuring good sterile technique both for the implanter and other people in the lab/theatre is paramount.
 Being obsessional in this area I am sure is the most important factor in reducing device infection.

 You have dedicated a good part of your career to teaching and training.
 Could you describe your greatest achievement in this area?